ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 ## Proposed Change Specification

-For this extension we focus on the changes to the parsing rules, and the desugaring, with the expectation the type checking and renamer follow directly from that.
+For the specification we focus on the changes to the parsing rules, and the desugaring, with the belief the type checking and renamer changes required are unambiguous consequences of those.
 To confirm these changes integrate as expected we have written [a prototype implementation](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax) that parses and desugars the forms directly in the parser.
+For confirmation, we _do not_ view desugaring in the parser as the correct implementation choice, but it provides a simple mechanism to pin down the changes without going as far as adding additional AST nodes or type checker rules.

 ### `RecordDotSyntax` language extension

 This change adds a new language extension (enabled at source via `{-# LANGUAGE RecordDotSyntax #-}` or on the command line via the flag `-XRecordDotSyntax`).

-When `RecordDotSyntax` is in effect, the use of '.' to denote function composition is disambiguated from the use of '.' to denote record field access by the presence (, respectively absence,) of whitespace trailing the '.'.
+When `RecordDotSyntax` is in effect, the use of '.' to denote record field access is disambiguated from function composition by the absence of whitespace trailing the '.'.

 Suppose the following datatype declarations.